ibrahimshittu/ibrahim-shittu-portfolio/content/blog/scaling-cad-education-at-fabrio.md

 ### The Jay Effect

-Here's the thing about Jay, the man could sell ice to penguins.
-And honestly?
-That's exactly what you want in a startup CEO.
+Here's the thing about Jay, he could sell ice to penguins and that wasn't what made him great.
+Jay genuinely cared about transforming education, that passion was infectious.
+When you have a CEO who truly believes in the mission, it makes those long nights feel worthwhile.
 The only catch?
-Our feature list grew faster than we could code, but hey, at least we were never bored!
+His enthusiasm meant our backlogs grew faster than we could code, but hey, at least we were never bored!

 "Oh, and I told them we'd have real-time collaboration in X weeks" Jay would casually mention during standup, while Ev and I exchanged smiles that roughly translated to "he said WHAT now?"

 My favorite was when Jay started selling CAD Assist, a feature that existed more in his imagination than in our codebase.
 Ev and Dr. Rob had to work their magic, building something from basically nothing was both terrifying and incredible.

 Eventually, we had to sit down and figure out better communication.
 It wasn't really an intervention, more like a reality check for all of us.
-We needed to get better at setting realistic timelines and managing expectations.
+We needed to get better at setting realistic timelines and make sure engineering priorities aligned with business needs.

 We started having regular alignment meetings where Jay and Ani would share everything - what clients were asking for, upcoming investor meetings, company-wide updates, the whole picture.
-We'd work together to figure out realistic timelines and make sure engineering priorities aligned with business needs.
-It wasn't perfect, but it was a huge improvement.
+It was a huge improvement.
 Instead of panic, we had productive discussions about trade-offs and priorities.

 ### Building With Brilliant Misfits